Joint Communication and Channel Discrimination: Minimax and Neyman-Pearson

 \subsection{Neyman-Pearson discrimination criterion}

 Here we consider the case where the two types of discrimination errors are treated unequally.
 We adopt the Neyman-Pearson criterion, where the focus is on minimizing one type of error while keeping the other under control.
 Here we choose to minimize the type II error probability while requiring that the type I error probability does not exceed a desired threshold $\alpha \in (0,1)$.
-For a codebook $\mathcal{C}_n$ and given that the codeword $x^n$ has been sent, $\psi_n$ is designed according to the above criterion, and the resulting type II discrimination error is given by